noobie1Kenobie/rpw/README.md

     - demand_worktime.txt
     - tasktime.txt
     - tasknames.txt

 One of the important part of this whole exercise is to ensure that the time units are correct.
 You will need to specify the unit in time, sec/min/hours/days, during the script execution.
 The command to execute this script: python /directory/for/python/RankedPositionalWeightMethod.py -d /directory/for/python/file/<example> -u min

+Help information for the script: python /home/gambit/scripts/python/rpw/RankedPositionalWeightMethod2.py -h
+  usage: RankedPositionalWeightMethod2.py [-h] [-d DIR] [-u UNIT]

+  Program to determine the order for a Balanced Line using Ranked Positional Weight Method

+  options:
+    -h, --help            show this help message and exit -d DIR, --dir DIR     The directory to work on, there should be a folder 'data' containing all the data to process.
+    -u UNIT, --unit UNIT  Specifies the base unit for calculations.
+Values to use 'hrs'=hours, 'min'=minutes and 'sec'=seconds

+  Ranked Positional Weight Method

 The example in this project is taken from:
   Ghutukade, S. T., Sawant, M. S., "Use of Ranked Position Weighted Method for Assembly Line Balancing",